New York Fashion Week: Highlights from the Spring-Summer 2024 runways | KRDO

 The following night, Elena Velez cranked up the mess (literally) with a mud pit runway inside a Williamsburg warehouse, where models — including Alana Hadid — wore neutrals and raw hems.
 The filed around in an orderly procession until the end, when they began to brawl, dragging each other through the sludge in frenzied delight.
 The show — a statement on womanhood — was another subversive moment for Velez, who, last season, sent a model out brandishing the designer’s CFDA award like a weapon.

-Perhaps another statement on womanhood, Tanner Fletcher’s runway show was themed through and through like a beauty pageant — with models walking while a commentator read “they want world peace”-worthy fun facts —and was closed by the reigning Miss Universe, R’Bonney Gabriel.
+Perhaps another statement on womanhood, Tanner Fletcher’s runway show was themed through and through like a beauty pageant — with models walking while a commentator read “world peace”-worthy fun facts — and was closed by the current Miss Universe, R’Bonney Gabriel.

 From minimal to maximal